Agriculture (AG)

 AG 3314.
 Animal Health and Disease Control.

-A course designed to enable the animal science student to understand basic veterinary principles as applied to prevention of disease in domestic livestock.
-Common diseases of livestock are considered, with emphasis on sanitation and modern preventative methods concerned with keeping livestock healthy.
-Prerequisite: AG 1445 with a grade of "D" or better.
+This course is designed to introduce immunology and provide a basic understanding of veterinary principles as applied to prevention and treatment of domestic livestock diseases.
+Common diseases of livestock are considered, with emphasis on immune function, symptoms, prevention, and treatment.
+Prerequisite: AG 2318 and BIO 1330 and BIO 1130 all with a grade of "C" or better.

 Grade Mode: Standard Letter

-Tools and techniques which are basic to the study of farm organization and decision making, the wise allocation of factors of production, the keeping of records, and income tax management.
+This course introduces tools and techniques which are basic to the study of farm and ranch organization and decision making, the wise allocation of factors of production, the keeping of records, and income tax management.
 Prerequisites: AG 2383 and AG 2390 and [MATH 1315 or MATH 1319 or MATH 2321 or MATH 2417 or MATH 2471] all with grades of "D" or better.

 Grade Mode: Standard Letter